5 Things that Determine Your Senior Life Insurance Premium

 According to the WHO 68% of deaths in 2012 were caused by non-communicable diseases or conditions.
 Given this data it’s no surprise that insurance companies are keenly interested in your medical history.
 Pre-existing conditions with any significant mortality rate like heart disease or cancer can drive your premiums incredibly high, since insurers don’t err on the side of you fighting through it.
 Providers can also be paranoid about things like the warning signs of Alzheimer’s, whether they amount to anything serious or not.

 The medical exams required by many insurance providers can be invasive, time consuming, and can cause some providers to refuse a life insurance policy for seniors whose medical histories they don’t like.
-If you’re worried about any of these things, you may want to consider a no exam life insurance plan.
+If you’re worried about any of these things, you may want to consider a no exam senior life insurance plan.
 Plans with no medical exam will often run at higher premiums, but they’re typically approved very quickly and there’s no chance of being denied coverage because of any pre-existing condition.

 With so many car accidents on our roads, insurance providers are going to be interested in your driving habits, since they can place you at greater or lesser risk.
 Although many seniors are reluctant to give up the independence that owning and driving your own vehicle represents, it can be a good way to save money on life insurance.
 If driving is an important part of your life, consider getting training or certification for safe driving.
-As with hobbies above, having documentation to support your claim to safe practices can go a long way with life insurance agents.
+As with hobbies above, having documentation to support your claim to safe practices can go a long way with senior life insurance agents.

 Where you live

-As we’ve discussed before, your country of residence can affect your life insurance premiums.
+As we’ve discussed before, your country of residence can affect your senior life insurance premiums.
 Insurance providers will rank countries depending on how safe they are to live and travel in.
 In general Europe and parts of North America are pretty safe, especially for foreigners.
 As a rule of thumb, if a country is in the international news often, it’s usually going to rank worse on your provider’s list.

 Not a lot of people take their policy into consideration when they’re contemplating insurance quotes, but it’s often the easiest thing to change in order to get a better deal.
 In particular, it can be beneficial to weight the costs and benefits of a term life insurance plan as an alternative to whole life insurance.
 If you don’t expect to need a plan that lasts longer than 20 or 30 years, term life insurance is a great choice.